 Now is the time to shed light on child soldiering!

 Rescued child soldiers suffer immense psychological trauma.
 Many war-affected youth struggle with reintegration into everyday life.
 Exile works closely with rescued child soldiers, coming alongside the local church and local experts, to implement culturally appropriate rehabilitative care that is both transformational and sustainable!
-Exile’s mission is a 3 pronged approach:
+Exile’s mission is a 3 tiered approach:

 Download & share the graphics below!